-The CEO of the Authority may resign by providing a letter of resignation to the overnor-General.
+The CEO of the Authority may resign by providing a letter of resignation to the Governor-General.

-The resignation takes effect on the day it is received by the Governoral or a later day is specified in the resignation, on that later day.
+The resignation takes effect on the day it is received by the Governor-General or, if a later day is specified in the resignation, on that later day.